Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: The Simulations

 \subsection{The initial conditions}

-The generation of ICs for our simulations follows the same procedure as for the original \texttt{FLAMINGO} suite, whose ICs were generated with a modified version of \texttt{MonofonIC}\footnote{Available at https://github.com/wullm/monofonic} \citep{Elbers2022} that self-consistently incorporates massive neutrinos alongside the two-fluid baryon–CDM formalism of \citet{Hahn2021}.
+The generation of ICs for our simulations follows the same procedure as for the original \texttt{FLAMINGO} suite, whose ICs were generated with a modified version of \texttt{MonofonIC}\footnote{https://github.com/wullm/monofonic} \citep{Elbers2022} that self-consistently incorporates massive neutrinos alongside the two-fluid baryon–CDM formalism of \citet{Hahn2021}.
 Details of the neutrino implementation within \texttt{FLAMINGO} are provided in \citet{Schaye2023}.
 Following \citet{Rampf2020}, \texttt{MonofonIC} extends single-fluid Lagrangian perturbation theory (LPT) to a two-fluid system under the assumption that baryon pressure and temperature are negligible (i.e. a Jeans length much smaller than the scales of interest; e.g. \citealt{Hahn2021}).
+On sufficiently small scales this approximation formally breaks down, as $\Lambda$CDM predicts a scale-dependent baryonic sound speed sourced by spatial temperature fluctuations \citep{Naoz2005, Naoz2007}.
+However, these effects are expected to be negligible for the scales and redshifts analysed here.
+Simple estimates based on the Jeans mass indicate that baryonic pressure becomes dynamically relevant only for haloes with masses of order $10^{5}$--$10^{6}\, \rm M_\odot$, and detailed calculations and simulations are consistent with this range \citep[e.g.][]{Gnedin1998, Gnedin2000, Barkana2001,Naoz2009}.
+At the higher halo masses considered in this work, any associated temperature fluctuations can therefore be safely neglected.